Share this Post

 #5.
 Shop at the Gatlinburg Farmers Market

-Fresh produce and handcrafted items await at this charming farmer’s market that occurs every Saturday throughout fall, usually ending around October 20th.
+Fresh produce and handcrafted items await at this charming farmer’s market that occurs every Saturday throughout fall, usually ending around late October.
 Dozens of vendors set up booths and displays from the back of their trucks filled with artisan goodies, tasty treats, and locally grown produce.

 The farmers market is entirely free to attend and run mostly by volunteers.
 It’s a great way to experience Gatlinburg like a local and enjoy the beautiful fall weather while you sip a hot coffee on a crisp Saturday morning.

-Fall decorations, family-friendly Halloween delights, face painting, live music, and games with prizes all await!
+Fall decorations, family-friendly Halloween delights, pumpkin spiced lattes, live music, and games with prizes all await!

 #7.
 Attend the Bear-Varian Fall Festival at Anakeesta

-You don’t have to go to Germany for some authentic Bavarian cuisine — just visit the Bear-varian festival at Anakeesta for a fall-tastic time.
-This event runs daily throughout October.
-Enjoy bretzels, seasonal beers from local breweries, and autumn decor with sweeping views of the Great Smoky Mountains.
+You don’t have to go to Germany for some authentic Bavarian cuisine - just visit the Bear-Varian festival at Anakeesta for a fall-tastic time!
+This event runs daily until early November.
+Enjoy themed décor, live entertainment, and seasonal cuisine like bratwurst, pretzels, or a stein of seasonal brew, with sweeping views of the Great Smoky Mountains.

 #8.
 Tackle the Kyker Farms Corn Maze